imciner2/KiCad-Libraries/Readme.txt

 KiCad Libraries

+This library is licensed under the Creative Commons BY-SA 4.0 license.
+The full legal text of the license may be found in the LICENSE.txt file in this repository.
+For more information about this license, please visit the Creative Commons Foundation (http://creativecommons.org/licenses/by-sa/4.0/).

 Templates:

 In order to use the templates contained in this folder, you must add an environment variable called KICAD_PTEMPLATES.
 This will create a page in the Kicad template selector for "Portable Templates".